orxfun/orx-parallel/examples/wasm/tsp/yew/computation/README.md

 This crate uses `orx-parallel` in `run_search_parallel`.

-That is enough for native builds, but wasm needs the additional `wasm-web-threads` feature so the same parallel code can run with browser threads.
+That is enough for native builds, but wasm needs the additional `wasm` feature so the same parallel code can run with browser threads.

 There are three common ways to wire `orx-parallel` into a crate:

-* Include `orx-parallel` without `wasm-web-threads` if the crate will never run in wasm.
+* Include `orx-parallel` without `wasm` if the crate will never run in wasm.
-* Include `orx-parallel` with `wasm-web-threads` if every build should support wasm threads.
+* Include `orx-parallel` with `wasm` if every build should support wasm threads.
-* Make `wasm-web-threads` optional if the crate should work both in native builds and in wasm builds.
+* Make `wasm` optional if the crate should work both in native builds and in wasm builds.
 This example uses that approach:

 ```toml
 # computation/Cargo.toml